Superlinear Hall angle and carrier mobility from non-Boltzmann magnetotransport in the spatially disordered Yukawa-Sachdev-Ye-Kitaev model on a square lattice: Introduction

-Technically, we employ the DC ($\omega \rightarrow 0$) limit of the Kubo formula for the homogeneous current-current correlation function, according to Eqs.\@ (\ref{eq:sigma_DC_gen}), to calculate $\sigma_{xx}^{(0)}(T)=\sigma_{yy}^{(0)}(T)$ and $\sigma_{xy}^{(1)}(T)$, explicitly given by Eqs.\@ (\ref{eq:Kubo_formulae}) \cite{Morpurgo-2024,Morpurgo-2025}, at fixed fermion density $n$.
+Technically, we employ the dc ($\omega \rightarrow 0$) limit of the Kubo formula for the homogeneous current-current correlation function, according to Eqs\@. (\ref{eq:sigma_dc_gen}), to calculate $\sigma_{xx}^{(0)}(T)=\sigma_{yy}^{(0)}(T)$ and $\sigma_{xy}^{(1)}(T)$, explicitly given by Eqs\@. (\ref{eq:Kubo_formulae}) \cite{Morpurgo-2024,Morpurgo-2025}, at fixed charge carrier density $e n$ \footnote{By charge density, here we denote the product of the electric charge $e$ and the fermion density $n$, calculated in accordance with Eqs\@. (\ref{eq:n_def}) or (\ref{eq:n_def_imag}).
+This measure of carrier density is independent from the existence of well-defined electronic quasiparticles, and it also holds for our 2D-YSYK strongly interacting problem.}.
 The latter constraint implies that the chemical potential $\mu=\mu(n,T)$ adjusts itself self-consistently to keep $n$ fixed at any interaction $g'$ and temperature $T$ \cite{vanderMarel-1990,Valentinis-2016a,Valentinis-2016b,Valentinis-2017,Morpurgo-2024,Morpurgo-2025}.
-The conductivities depend both on the fermions dispersion $\epsilon_{\vec{k}}$ -- here assumed to be the single-band, nearest-neighbour square-lattice Eq.\@ (\ref{eq:square_disp}) -- through their longitudinal $\Phi_{(0)}^{xx}(\epsilon)=\Phi_{(0)}^{yy}(\epsilon)$ and Hall $\Phi_{(1)}^{xy}(\epsilon)$ transport functions, and on fermionic interactions contained in the local (momentum-independent) and retarded self-energy $\Sigma^R(\omega)$; the latter stems from the exact numerical solution of the saddle-point 2D-YSYK equations (\ref{eq:saddle_point_imag_gen}), analytically continued to the real axis \cite{Schmalian-1996}; see Sec.\@ \ref{Model_methods} and App.\@ \ref{Real_continuation}.
+The conductivities depend both on the fermions dispersion $\epsilon_{\vec{k}}$ -- here assumed to be the single-band, nearest-neighbour square-lattice Eq\@. (\ref{eq:square_disp}) -- through their longitudinal $\Phi_{(0)}^{xx}(\epsilon)=\Phi_{(0)}^{yy}(\epsilon)$ and Hall $\Phi_{(1)}^{xy}(\epsilon)$ transport functions, and on fermionic interactions contained in the local (momentum-independent) and retarded self-energy $\Sigma^R(\omega)$; the latter stems from the exact numerical solution of the saddle-point 2D-YSYK equations (\ref{eq:saddle_point_imag_gen}), analytically continued to the real axis \cite{Schmalian-1996}; see Sec. \ref{Model_methods} and App\@. \ref{Real_continuation}.
 The 2D-YSYK saddle point is the same that was previously shown to lead to $T$-linear resistivity \cite{Patel-2023}, $\omega/T$ scaling of the optical conductivity \cite{Li-2024}, superconductivity with unconventional phase stiffness \cite{Li-2024}, and linear-in-$B$ effective cyclotron resonance frequency \cite{Guo-2024}.